DaddyJCub/home-hub/PRD.md

 - **Purpose**: Keep household recipes in one accessible place, enable better organization and discovery, and integrate with meal planning
 - **Trigger**: User navigates to recipes section
 - **Progression**: View recipe list → Add new recipe manually or from URL → AI parses website content → Enter/edit name, ingredients, instructions, tags → Save → Filter by tags/search recipes → Select recipe to view details → Optional: add to meal plan
-- **Success criteria**: Recipes can be created manually or from URLs, tagged/labeled, filtered, searched, and linked to meal plans
+- **Success criteria**: Recipes can be created manually or from URLs, tagged/labeled, filtered, searched, linked to meal plans, and tags can be managed via a shared tag library (quick-select and save tags)

 ### Automated Meal Planning
 - **Functionality**: AI-powered meal plan generation based on recipes, preferences, and dietary constraints